Lahn, Hesse: Political reactions

+Dissolution

 Just 31 months after the creation, on August 1, 1979 the city was dissolved.
-Gießen did not regain its former district-free status and was incorporated into the eponymous district, while Wetzlar was incorporated into the newly-formed Lahn-Dill-Kreis and became its seat.
-In addition, the municipality of Heuchelheim was restored in Gießen district, and two new municipalities were created - Wettenberg in the Gießen district and Lahnau in the Lahn-Dill-Kreis.
-Also in January 1, 1981, the central Hesse (Gießen area) was separated from the Darmstadt region and assigned to its own Giessen region.
+Gießen did not regain its former district-free status and was incorporated into the eponymous district, but gained Lützellinden as a new city district; while Wetzlar was incorporated into the newly formed Lahn-Dill-Kreis and became its seat, whilst gaining the former municipalities of Dutenhofen, Garbenheim, Hermannstein, Münchholzhausen, Nauborn, Naunheim and Steindorf as new city districts.
+In addition, the municipality of Heuchelheim was restored in Gießen district, and two new municipalities were created - Wettenberg in the Gießen district (out of former municipalities of Krofdorf-Gleiberg, Launsbach and Wißmar) and Lahnau in the Lahn-Dill-Kreis (out of former municipalities of Atzbach and Waldgirmes, and former Wetzlar city district of Dorlar).
+Also on January 1, 1981, the central Hesse (Gießen area) was separated from the Darmstadt region and assigned to its own Giessen region.

 Following Lahn's dissolution, the Lahn-Dill-Kreis originally retained the city's license plate code L. However, with the German reunification on November 3, 1990, L was reassigned to Leipzig and the district was issued new code LDK.
 Also on July 1, 2012, the city of Wetzlar received its own code WZ.
 Since May 2014, the residents of Lahn-Dill-Kreis (except city of Wetzlar) can also obtain plates with old distinguishing code DIL.
 The only way to determine if a car with a L plate was registered in Hesse or Saxony is by the identification number.
 In addition, some vehicle owners also used the sticker with text "L – aber nicht aus Leipzig!" ("L - but not from Leipzig!")